Solar panels, or Photovoltaics (PV), work via the photoelectric effect, which converts light into electricity.

 PowerFilm offers several standard designs and plug and play development kits that include everything you need to power a device with an indoor PV cell.

-The AEM-PF-EVK Solar Development Kit is a total power management solution to directly power and prototype with external electronics.
+The Solar Development Kit with e-peas PMIC and CAP-XX Supercapacitors is a total power management solution to directly power and prototype with external electronics.
 Using the e-peas AEM10941, this kit comes with PV cells, a rechargeable battery, implements energy harvesting, battery charging, and output regulation to bridge the gap between solar and electronics.

 The Solar Development Kit with Nordic BLE (DEV-BLE-NS) is perfect for developers looking to design or add PowerFilm’s high-performance solar to BLE products.
 It includes an onboard energy harvester/power management IC, nRF52832 BLE circuitry, solar panels, and all required components to be plug and play.